-1.4 RESULTS OF INVESTIGATION
+1.4 Results of Investigation

-After delivering a Notice of Investigation and conducting an investigation, CFP Board Counsel must determine whether there is probable cause to believe grounds for discipline exist.
-If CFP Board Counsel finds no probable cause, CFP Board Counsel must dismiss the investigation as not warranting further action at this time, while reserving the right to reopen the investigation in the future.
-If CFP Board Counsel finds probable cause, CFP Board Counsel must take one of the following actions:
+After delivering a Notice of Investigation and conducting an investigation, CFP Board Counsel must determine whether there is probable cause to believe grounds for disciplinesanction exist.

 - a.
-Letter of Dismissal: Dismiss the investigation with a Letter of Dismissal indicating that CFP Board Counsel has determined, based upon the available evidence, that Respondent's conduct does not warrant referral to the DEC, including in circumstances when Respondent may have violated the Code and Standards or the CFP® Certification Candidate Agreement.
-Respondent may submit a letter responding to the Letter of Dismissal that will become part of Respondent's disciplinary record with CFP Board, and will be available for the DEC's consideration in the future. - b.
-Settlement Offer: Present a Settlement Offer to the DEC in accordance with Article 8. - c.
+If CFP Board Counsel finds no probable cause, to believe that Respondent violated the Code and Standards or the Pathway to CFP® Certification Agreement, then CFP Board Counsel must dismiss the investigation as not warranting further action at this time, while reserving the right to reopen the investigation in the future. - b.
+If CFP Board Counsel finds probable cause, to believe that Respondent violated the Code and Standards or the Pathway to CFP® Certification Agreement, then CFP Board Counsel must take one of the following actions: - Letter of Dismissal: Dismiss the investigation with a Letter of Dismissal indicating that CFP Board Counsel has determined, based upon the available evidence, that Respondent's conduct does not warrant referral to the DEC, including in circumstances when Respondent may have violated the Code and Standards or the Pathway to CFP[®] Certification Candidate Agreement, but that Respondent's conduct does not warrant referral to the DEC for a sanction.
+Respondent may submit a letter responding to the Letter of Dismissal that will become part of Respondent's disciplinary record with CFP Board, and will be available for the DEC's consideration in the future. - 2.
+Settlement Offer: Present a Settlement Offer to the DEC in accordance with Article 8. - a.3.
 Complaint: Deliver a Complaint against Respondent in accordance with Article 3.